ankitkrai07/gusty-adjustment-6018/README.md

-# Project Title: HomeSweet - Your Real Estate Marketplace
+# Project Title: HomeSweeter - Your Real Estate Marketplace

 ## Project Description:
 HomeSweeter is your one-stop destination for all your real estate needs.
 Whether you're looking to buy, rent, or sell a property, our platform provides a seamless experience.
 Here's what you need to know about HomeSweeter: